yash-meshram/MachineLearning-DeepLearning/README.md

 ## Overview

 This project is a modular framework for building, training, and evaluating machine learning models, with a strong focus on neural networks.
-It provides both custom (NumPy-based) and TensorFlow-based implementations, supporting regression and classification tasks, model selection, hyperparameter tuning, and performance evaluation.
+It provides both custom (NumPy-based) and TensorFlow-based implementations, supporting regression and classification tasks, model selection, hyperparameter tuning, and performance evaluation

 ---